istio/istio/mixer/doc/devel/collaboration.md

 met.
 Concretely this means that nobody should merge changes immediately before going to bed for the night.

-There may be discussion an even approvals granted outside of the above hours, but merges will generally be deferred.
+There may be discussion and even approvals granted outside of the above hours, but merges will generally be deferred.

 If a PR is considered complex or controversial, the merge of that PR should be